-Remember- your adventure is unique!
+Remember that your adventure is unique!
 Feel free to experiment with settings to find what works for your game, your group, and the atmosphere you want to cultivate.

 Building Your Map

-Map building is broken up into two phases:
+Map building has two phases:

 Enable + Customize Your Setup In Page Settings: Page settings is where you turn on Dynamic Lighting, and tailor it to your liking.
 You can turn on things like Daylight Mode, a feature that lights your entire map, or Explorer Mode, which allows players to see areas of the map that they’ve already explored in grayscale.
 Learn how to access Page Settings, and check out other customizations here.